 In the alcohol industry, each of the three-tiers relies on each other to succeed.
 So, when the going gets tough, coming together can be the difference-maker.

 Across the U.S., thousands of on-premise retailers have closed their dining rooms and shifted to carry out and delivery service to keep their businesses alive.
 Twenty-nine states have even altered their long-standing service laws to allow bars and restaurants to serve alcohol with takeout and delivery orders, with an additional thirteen states allowing alcohol sales for takeout orders.
-While this shift isn’t maybe the best-case scenario for the industry, it does afford a new opportunity to both the retailer and the distributor.
+While this shift isn’t maybe the best-case scenario for the industry, it does afford a new opportunity for distributors to support their retailers.

 According to a Power Hour presentation from the Brewer’s Association last week, overall takeout and delivery sales are up 110% over the last two weeks of March, with 15% of people having added alcohol to their orders.
 While that might not seem like a huge percentage, it’s extremely encouraging for future growth opportunities as more states relax their service laws, and more retailers start to bundle their food and alcohol offerings.
 So, what can suppliers and distributors do to jump in and support retailers while also increasing their own product adoption?
 Here are a few of our best suggestions: